richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `perl.sshCmd`: defaults to ssh on unix and plink on windows
 * `perl.sshWorkspaceRoot`: path of the workspace root on remote system
 * `perl.perlCmd`: defaults to perl
-* `perl.perlArgs`: arguments passed to the perl interpreter that starts the LanguageServer
+* `perl.perlArgs`: additional arguments passed to the perl interpreter that starts the LanguageServer
 * `perl.sshArgs`: optional arguments for ssh
 * `perl.pathMap`: mapping of local to remote paths
 * `perl.perlInc`: array with paths to add to perl library path.
-This setting is used by the syntax checker, the parser and for the debugee.
-It is NOT used to find the LanguageServer itself (use perlArgs : [ \"-I/incpath\"] for non default path of LanguageServer)
+This setting is used by the syntax checker and for the debugee and also for the LanguageServer itself.
 * `perl.fileFilter`: array for filtering perl file, defaults to [*.pm,*.pl]
 * `perl.ignoreDirs`: directories to ignore, defaults to [.vscode, .git, .svn]
 * `perl.debugAdapterPort`: port to use for connection between vscode and debug adapter inside Perl::LanguageServer.
 On a multi user system every user must use a different port.